Property maps

 img = Image(resolution, fov=width)

-With the image in hand you need only call the image creation method you want to use, get_img_hist for a histogram or get_img_smoothed for a smoothed image.
-These methods take a signal argument in addition to the coordinates (and smoothing lengths and kernel arguments in the smoothed case).
-This signal is the value that will be sorted/smoothed into pixels.
+With the image in hand you need only call the image creation method you want to use: get_img_hist for a histogram or get_img_smoothed for a smoothed image.
+These methods take a signal argument, in addition to the coordinates (and smoothing lengths and kernel arguments in the smoothed case).
+This signal is the value that will be sorted / smoothed into pixels.
 You can pass any particle property for this signal, or indeed any combination of properties.

 [9]: